Huy-DNA/MPiSC/code/ltqueue/README.md

 #### ABA problem

 Disclaimer: This is only an informal sketch.
-More formal treatment is given in the Typst project in the [accompanying report](./report).
+More formal treatment is given in the [accompanying report](./report).

 ABA is unlikely to occur because every place we use `CAS`, we increase the version tag.

 #### Safe memory reclamation

 Disclaimer: This is only an informal sketch.
-More formal treatment is given in the Typst project in the [accompanying report](./report).
+More formal treatment is given in the [accompanying report](./report).

 This is safe as proven in the original paper.

 #### Lockfree-ness

 Disclaimer: This is only an informal sketch.
-More formal treatment is given in the Typst project in the [accompanying report](./report).
+More formal treatment is given in the [accompanying report](./report).

 This is trivial.